russelljjarvis/ScienceAccess/Documentation/paper.md

 ```
 streamlit run app.py
 ```

+By either build method, the result is a web interface that prompts the user to enter an author name.
+After this, a text scraping process occurs.

 # Results
 After performing the web scrape of the entered author's work, the readbaility of the author's work is described using a variety of metrics.
 The primary metric is the Flesch-Kincaid readability score [@Kincaid:1975].
 This readability metric is the most commonly used metric to assess readability.
 We include the average readability score, and the number of documents that this score was based on.